phayes/fimble/README.md

 # Some time passes, possibly bad things happen...

-# Check the current system against the manifest to ensure nothing has changed
+# Check the current system against the manifest to ensure nothing has changed.
+This is very fast.
 fimble check-manifest known_good.fimble_manifest
 ```